Amputee Rehabilitation

 - Cancer/tumors in bone and muscles.

-The rehabilitation program begins with a comprehensive evaluation and development of a personalized care plan.
-The plan focuses on developing the skills an amputee needs to re-learn necessary skills and attain his/her highest functional level possible.
+The rehabilitation program begins with a comprehensive evaluation and the development of a personalized care plan.
+The plan focuses on developing the skills an amputee needs to relearn necessary skills and attain their highest possible functional level.
 Some common treatment areas include:

 - Strength.